 You may want to join the Group, 900's division sailors.
 There will be information on there that relates to your situation.
 Here is a site I found that explains about 900 Divisions, The Requirements for the Navy RTC 900 Division.

-Watch the RTC’s fB page beginning 2 weeks before your recruit’s PIR and you may catch a glimpse of your recruit, but know that not all of the PIR ceremonies are photographed, so don't be disappointed if you do not see your recruit.
-You will also want to watch the RTC's live stream of PIR beginning 2 weeks before your recruit's PIR.
-The RTC streams PIR live beginning at 8:45 am CST on the day of PIR at http://www.livestream.com/usnavyrtc or http://navylive.dodlive.mil/.
+Watch RTC’s fB page beginning 2 weeks before your recruit’s PIR and you may catch a glimpse of your recruit, but know that not all of the PIR ceremonies are photographed, so don't be disappointed if you do not see your recruit.
+You will also want to watch RTC's live stream of PIR beginning 2 weeks before your recruit's PIR.
+RTC streams PIR live beginning at 8:45 am CST on the day of PIR at http://navylive.dodlive.mil/.
 Check for any streams of the practices for PIR as well (usually in the afternoon on the day before PIR).
 They will also have the videos saved on there for a short time if people were unable to watch live or if you want to stop it to check out a particular recruit or Sailor more closely.
 (Once PIR has passed, you may be able to see the video at https://www.dvidshub.net/tags/video/navy-boot-camp-graduation, but not all of them are included there.)

 The PIR ceremony is conducted, with help, from the graduating 900 Division/s and one/two Jr. Divisions in their 7th and 6th week of training.
 Each incoming 900 division is assigned one of the responsibilities listed below, on a constantly rotating basis.